Teaching Secondary Humanities and Social Sciences PG (11365.2)

 ACT Board of Senior Secondary Studies Curriculum Frameworks http://www.bsss.act.edu.au

 Hattie, J. & Yates, G. (2014).
 Visible Learning and the Science of How We Learn.
-Oxon New York, NY Routledge
+NY Routledge

-Killen, R. (2013) Effective Teaching Strategies from Research and Practice (6th Ed.).
-South Melbourne, Vic. : Cengage Learning Australia
+Killen, R. (2022).
+Effective Teaching Strategies.
+Lessons from Research and Practice (8th Ed.).
+Cengage Learning

-Marsh, C, Hart, C (2011) Teaching the Social Sciences and Humanities in an Australian Curriculum (6th ed.)
-Pearson Australia
+Marsh, C, Hart, C (2011).
+Teaching the Social Sciences and Humanities in an Australian Curriculum (6th ed.)
+Pearson

 Tomlinson, C. & McTighe, J. (2006).
 Integrating differentiated instruction and understanding by design: connecting contents and kids.
-Alexandria, USA: Association for Supervision and Curriculum Development.
+Association for Supervision and Curriculum Development.

-Wiggins, G. P. & McTighe, J. (2011) The Understanding by Design Guide to Creating High-Quality Units.
-Alexandria, Va. : ASCD
+Wiggins, G. P. & McTighe, J. (2011).
+The Understanding by Design Guide to Creating High-Quality Units.
+ASCD

-Additional readings and resources will be provided for each workshop and can be found on the Unit Canvas site.
+Additional readings may be provided for workshops and can be found on the unit Canvas site

 Submission of assessment items